helicalAI/helical/README.md

 Within this folder, open the `example` notebook of your choice.
 We recommend starting with reference_mapping.ipynb

 ### RNA models:
-- Embedding generation & benchmarking with Geneformer & UCE
+- reference_mapping.ipynb: Generate embeddingings with geneforme & UCE and compare the outcomes.
 - Coming soon: scGPT, SCimilarity, scVI

 ### DNA models: